matdombrock/timg/README.md

 - Neovim integration

 > [!TIP]
-> This also proivides a Neovim plugin to display images/videos in a floating terminal using the `Timg ...` command.
+> This also provides a Neovim plugin to display images/videos in a floating terminal using the `Timg ...` command.

 ## Requires
 - `ffmpeg`